 Before adding views, e.g. architectural, structural, mechanical, create a "Views" root element.

-To add a view, add "View: <view name>" as an empty object inside "Views".
+To add a view, add an empty object named "View: <view name>" inside "Views".

 To add an object or a group of objects to a view, ensure that it is located inside the "Model" root object and then add an empty object inside the view object: "ref<any unique number>: <object or group name>", e.g. "ref1: Walls".
 Some 3D editors require object names to be unique, thus the unique number.